carlos-a-g-h/aimgin-the-appimage-installer/README.md

 Step 2: Run "Setup.Install.desktop" to install aimgin

-Step 3: Run "aimgin.desktop" or "AIMGIN, The AppImage Installer" from your app launcher
+Step 3: Run "aimgin.desktop" or "AIMGIN, The AppImage Installer" from your favorite launcher

 AIMGIN will be installed in /usr/lib/aimgin